stadium-software/user-management-portal/README.md

 **Email & Password**

 When assigning users to Stadium applications in the Portal, an initial password is generated for each user.
-However, for security reasons, the Portal database does not store these passwords and does not display them when assigning users in bulk.
+However, for security reasons, the Portal database does not store these passwords and they cannot be fetched using the User API.
+These are downloaded after generation and can be manually sent to the respective users.

-If some applications are set up to use "Email & Password" authentication and you wish to assign users to them in bulk, it is advisable to configure the "Email Settings" in the "Server -> Configuration" section of SAM.
-This will allow users to log into applications using the "Forgot Password" facility.
+For applications that are configured to use "Email & Password" authentication, it is advisable to configure the "Email Settings" in the "Server -> Configuration" section of SAM.
+This will allow users to define their own passwords using the "Forgot Password" facility.

 ![SAM-Email-Config](images/SAM-Email-Config.png)